llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 applications.
 Clacc uses the `omp_` prefix instead of `ompt_` as these routines seem like they might be useful for other purposes outside OMPT, such as debugging facilities, in the future.

-In the case of directives, upstream Clang's LLVM IR codegen phase for OpenMP currently does not make the information required for `ompt_get_directive_info` available to the OpenMP runtime.
-For this purpose, Clacc extends this phase to instrument OpenMP runtime calls corresponding to OpenMP directives that are translated from OpenACC directives.
-Thus, the required information is available only when using Clacc's compiler in traditional compilation mode.

-In the case of directives, upstream Clang's LLVM IR codegen phase for OpenMP currently makes the information required for `ompt_get_data_expression` available to the OpenMP runtime only if debug information is enabled with Clang command-line options like `-gline-tables-only` or `-g`.
-Of course, only Clacc's OpenMP runtime currently provides `ompt_get_data_expression` to access that information from an application.
-Clacc adjusts Clang's LLVM IR codegen phase to make that information available to the OpenMP runtime when compiling OpenACC directives regardless of such command-line options.

 When using Clacc's compiler in source-to-source mode followed by a foreign OpenMP compiler, we expect that the foreign OpenMP runtime's